 This is another game that stands on similar ground to Goat Simulator, but it relates in a different way.
 The game sets you in a world where humanity has vanished, and you start out as none other than one of nature’s vicious predators — the Pomeranian — or a small silka deer.
 The game forces you to explore, find food, set up a place to live, and mate.

 As you progress through the game, you gain experience and can unlock different animals that may be a bit more threatening than the Pomeranian.
 Throughout the perilous journeys and generations, you get to explore downtown Tokyo.
-If you’ve already played the game and it wasn’t enough oddness for you, maybe WolfQuest will fill in the void.

 4. Mister Mosquito